UNH Trash 2 Treasure

 Costume collection: We collect Halloween costumes and decorations at drop-off sites in the lobbies of dorms before Thanksgiving break.
 We resell those items at a seperate Halloween sale each year.

-Our thanks to the following UNH departments and local businesses whose support and donations helped get Trash 2 Treasure off the ground:
+Our thanks to the following UNH departments and local businesses whose support and donations helped get Trash 2 Treasure off the ground in 2011:

 University of New Hampshire: Sustainability Institute // Parent’s Association // Housing Office // Residential Life // Facilities & Operations // Grounds & Roads // UNH Police Department // Memorial Union Building // Dining Services // Student Activity Fee Office // Student Organization Services